-Israel starts human trials on Covid-19 vaccine as schools slowly reopen
+Israel starts human trials on COVID-19 vaccine as schools slowly reopen

 The government also approved the reopening in stages of businesses and recreational activities.

 The country reported 674 new cases on Friday - down from a peak of more than 9,000 several weeks ago.
-It has reported 2,541 deaths from the pandemic. — Reuters
+It has reported 2,541 deaths from the pandemic.
+(Reporting by Dedi Hayun and Ari Rabinovitch; editing by David Evans)